sagemath/trac_to_gh/Issue 6627.md

 # Issue 6627: lyndon and standard factorization of words is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6627

 Original creator: saliola